Simplified and structured experiment reporting#

 In the diagram above, we can see what how we performed our feature engineering:

-• For categorical features, we use two approaches: if the number of categories is relatively small, we use a OneHotEncoder and if the number of categories is large, we use a GapEncoder that was designed to deal with high cardinality categorical features.
+• For categorical features, we use two approaches.
+If the number of categories is relatively small, we use a OneHotEncoder.
+If the number of categories is large, we use a GapEncoder that is designed to deal with high cardinality categorical features.

 • Finally, we fit a RidgeCV model.